 The company Kilar is referring to is Amazon.
 Little known at the time, but I bet you’ve heard of it now.
 He learned under the wings of one of the best growing companies of our time, and after leaving went on to create Hulu.

 However, none of this would have happened if Kilar hadn’t ignored the naysayers.
-If he had listened, Jason might still be building and stocking those shelves at the local store.
+If he had listened, Jason might still be stocking those shelves at the local store.

 Doctors pursuing Financial Independence & Retiring Early (FIRE) can probably relate to some of Jason’s story.
 Whether you and I like it or not, there are people who would argue that chasing after FIRE is wrong, particularly when it comes to doctors.